In-person TEFL Course in Phnom Penh, Cambodia

 What can I do with my TEFL certificate from School of TEFL in Cambodia?

-Our partner centre has an extensive network of schools and language centres built up over a number of years.
-They will introduce you to some of these schools and centres as part of their hands-on job support, as well as helping you craft a CV tailored to Cambodia’s market conditions.
+AVSE-TESOL has an extensive network of schools and language centres built up over a number of years.
+They provide job search support and can connect you with schools in their network, while helping you tailor your CV to the Cambodian job market.

 Where can I teach?

 You could work in Phnom Penh, taking advantage of the abundance of teaching opportunities at language schools and private international schools across the city.
-Or you could head north to Siem Reap or south to the coastal city of Sihanoukville, where more and more jobs are becoming available.
+Or you could head to regional cities, where more and more jobs are becoming available.
 Cambodia’s economy is booming, and with it the demand for English language teachers across the country.
-Wherever you teach in Cambodia, the relaxed working hours and high income relative to the cost of living make it hard to beat.
-As a relatively new teaching destination, Cambodia is a great place to start your career after getting qualified.
+With its relatively low cost of living and flexible teaching schedules, Cambodia is an appealing and accessible place to live and start your teaching career.

-Again, the School of TEFL team and the specialist staff at our partner centre will provide you with advice and support, and we take this commitment to you very seriously.
-We’ll help you create a CV tailored to the job market’s requirements and work with you to explore prospects with language schools and other potential employers.
+Again, the School of TEFL team and the specialist staff at AVSE-TESOL will provide you with advice and support.
+We offer guidance on creating a CV tailored to the local job market and provide advice on exploring teaching opportunities with language schools and private institutions.

 • Minimum 18 years of age.